 With the new year often comes a resolution to lose weight, get in shape or otherwise improve health.
-Gym memberships, personal trainers and coaches are often outside the budget for students, however.
+Gym memberships, personal trainers and coaches are often outside the budget for students, however, and many of these may not be an option at the moment.
 The good news is that you have many options to get fit for free.

 1. Walk instead of ride.